pyOpenSci/python-package-guide/tutorials/add-readme.md

 ### Step 7 - Community section

 The community section of your README file is a place to include information for users who may want to engage with your project.
-This engagement will likely happen either on a platform like GitHub or GitLab.
+This engagement will likely happen on a platform like GitHub or GitLab.

 In the community section, you will add links to your contributing guide and `CODE_OF_CONDUCT.md`.
 You will add a [`CODE_OF_CONDUCT.md` file in the next lesson](add-license-coc).